-Introducing the roboRIO the next generation in student robotics controllers.
-This device is designed specifically with FIRST in mind.
-It's more powerful, lighter, and smaller than the previous cRIO.
-This new controller will give FRC teams unmatched power starting in the FRC 2015 season.
+Introducing the NI roboRIO Advanced Robotics Controller.
+This rock-solid device was designed specifically with FIRST in mind.
+It's more powerful, lighter, and smaller than the previous cRIO, giving FRC teams unmatched power and versatility.

 When can we purchase a spare roboRIO?